openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 .. figure:: ../figures/Multi-site_Geo_Redundant_LB.png

-Location-local service example
+Local location service example
 ------------------------------

 A common use for multi-site OpenStack deployment is creating a Content Delivery Network.
-An application that uses a location-local architecture requires low network latency and proximity to the user to provide an optimal user experience and reduce the cost of bandwidth and transit.
+An application that uses a local location architecture requires low network latency and proximity to the user to provide an optimal user experience and reduce the cost of bandwidth and transit.
 The content resides on sites closer to the customer, instead of a